sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 }
 ```

-If you have custom build need this build script may vary.
+If you have custom build need this build script and entry points may vary.
+Run `npm i` in root to hoist dependencies.
 Export the component from `index.ts` as this is the input for the [build](./rollup.config.mjs).
 Create a `README.md` for documentation both near code and for import in Storybook.
 Create a [Storybook](https://storybook.js.org/docs/react/get-started/introduction) story for live devtools of your component.